-- reliance on the third party for regulatory compliance and quality assurance; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; and - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.
+- reliance on the third party for regulatory compliance and quality assurance; - the possibility that the third party cannot manufacture in quantities sufficient to meet our demand due to competing priorities, capacity limitations, or other reasons, including those related to the COVID-19 pandemic; - the possible breach of the manufacturing agreement by the third party; - the possible misappropriation of our proprietary information, including our trade secrets and know-how; and - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us.

 Our product candidates may compete with other product candidates and approved products for access to manufacturing facilities.
 There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us.
 Furthermore, given the limited number of available manufacturing slots and the long lead times needed to reserve them, manufacturers require monetary commitments in connection with such reservations as well as fees for changes or cancellations in the reserved manufacturing slots.
 As a result, we may wait to reserve manufacturing slots until we can be informed by data from the clinical trials of our product candidates, which may be several months from the time we request manufacturing slots.
 Any significant delay in the supply of clinical materials for our product candidates could considerably delay conducting our clinical trials and potential regulatory approval of our product candidates.
 Alternatively, we may project when we may need additional clinical material for our product candidates and reserve manufacturing time-slots "at-risk" prior to our product candidates having generated data from their then current clinical trials.
-Such projections involve risks and uncertainties and may result in additional costs or delays in manufacturing clinical materials for our product candidates when and if we actually need them.
+In addition, given the lead times we must provide to Regeneron with respect to the commercial supply of ARCALYST, we must place purchase orders based on projected demand, in advance of knowing the market acceptance of ARCALYST for the treatment of recurrent pericarditis.
+Such projections involve risks and uncertainties and may result in additional costs or delays in manufacturing clinical materials for ARCALYST and our product candidates when and if we actually need them and may result in having too little or too much ARCALYST in inventory to meet actual market demand.

-Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
+Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval or commercialization efforts for our product candidates.
 If our current CMOs cannot perform as agreed, we may be required to replace such manufacturers.
 Although we believe that there are several potential alternative manufacturers who could manufacture our product candidates, we may incur added costs and delays in identifying and qualifying any such replacement.
-Further, Regeneron has an exclusive right to produce rilonacept for a period of time, which could impact our ability to find a replacement manufacturer for rilonacept in a short-period of time if needed.
+Further, Regeneron has an exclusive right to produce ARCALYST for a period of time, which could impact our ability to find a replacement manufacturer for ARCALYST in a short-period of time if needed.